Server Side rendering with Angular universal 14

 Web pages generated with javascript frameworks use javascript.

-Search engines currently have trouble interpreting javascript.
+Search engines currently have difficulty interpreting javascript.

 # Running the application